 - see or hear things that are not there

-- appear to act strangely because they are responding to these delusions and hallucinations.
+- appear to act strangely because you’re responding to these delusions and hallucinations.

-The causes are unknown but episodes of schizophrenia appear to be associated with changes in some brain chemicals.
+The exact cause of schizophrenia is unknown, but most experts think it’s linked to genetic and environmental factors.
 Stressful experiences and some recreational drugs can also trigger an episode in vulnerable people.

 Misconceptions about schizophrenia